The Transylvanian Hound is also known as the Erdelyi Kopo in Hungarian

-The Transylvanian Hound is a very old breed of hunting dog.
+The Transylvanian Hound is a very old breed of hunting dog, dating back over 1,000 years.
 It’s believed that they were originally brought to the region by the Magyars, a nomadic people who settled west of the Transylvanian Mountains and founded the first Hungarian state.
 In the Middle Ages, back when Transylvania was still part of Hungary, this breed was highly prized by the Hungarian aristocracy for its hunting prowess and discipline.
 However, the combined effects of war and political turmoil in the 20th century nearly conspired to drive this breed toward extinction.
-Its fortunes later revived thanks to the hard work of some Hungarian and Slovakian breeders, but this breed remains relatively rare and difficult to find outside of its native home.
+Its fortunes were later revived thanks to the hard work of some Hungarian and Slovakian breeders, but this breed remains relatively rare and difficult to find outside of its native home.

 See all of our expert product reviews.